 On the day of getting inked, take time to approve its placement before the needle hits the skin.
-After your tattoo stencil is on your skin, look in the mirror.
+After your tattoo stencil is on your skin canvas, look in the mirror.
 Is it straight?
 Should it be higher or lower?
 Is it too big or too small for the area?
 If you're not happy, make sure to speak up.

 After you find a shop and artist, next would be to schedule a consultation to meet them.
 Now, remember, they are tattooing you, so treat it like an interview.

-Questions to ask your self during the tattoo consultation:
+Questions to ask yourself during the tattoo consultation:

 Consider the following points for timing when to get inked:

-Never rush in because it's the only time you can schedule an appointment with your artist of choice.
+Never rush in just because it's the only time you can schedule an appointment with your artist of choice.
 Your tattoo will thank you after it's healed.

-There are a couple of hundred different tattoo care companies.
-So great, some good and some not so good.
-Stay away from anything that has petrolatum.
-I discuss this in another blog "6 Things to never use on your tattoos".
+There are a lot of tattoo aftercare products that you can use for post-tattoo recovery.
+Some great, some good and some not so good.
+Always read the ingredients and try to stay away from anything that has petrolatum, mineral oil and any strong fragrances.
+You can learn more about these nasty ingredients in another blog 6 Things to never use on your tattoos.

 Vitamin-A, 1000 iu